mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The socket used to check a server MUST use the same `connectTimeoutMS <http://docs.mongodb.org/manual/reference/connection-string/>`_ as regular sockets.
-Its socketTimeoutMS MUST also be set to the connectTimeoutMS.
+Multi-threaded clients SHOULD set monitoring sockets' socketTimeoutMS to the connectTimeoutMS.
 (See `socket timeout for monitoring is connectTimeoutMS`_.
 Drivers MAY let users configure the timeouts for monitoring sockets separately if necessary to preserve backwards compatibility.)